Transpersonal Counseling Explained: Beyond Traditional Therapy and What Makes it Different

 This isn't woo.
 It's a clinical orientation backed by decades of research.
 Bessel van der Kolk, Gabor Maté, and Stephen Porges all point toward the same conclusion: you cannot understand or address human suffering by looking at one layer of it.

-And as I’ve said before, “anxiety and depression are not malfunctions.
-They are signals from a whole system that hasn't been heard."
+Anxiety and depression are not malfunctions.
+They are signals from a whole system that hasn't been heard.

 WHO THIS IS FOR